 Pseudonebela africana

 Diagnosis: Shell lageniform and circular in cross-section; dorsal region rounded or slightly oval, composed of organic secretion of an apparently smooth cement and agglutination of extraneous particles including diatoms and, more commonly, many rounded plates, and with many small irregular platelets juxtaposed in between the larger rounded plates, thus resembling a Nebela-species, hence the name Pseudonebela; it’s unclear whether the plates are obtained from the environment or produced by the amoeba; aperture very characteristic by an organic covering with 4-11 small inward curving lips which appear as ‘denticles’ under optical microscopy, creating a characteristic cross- or clover-shaped aperture; electron microscopy reveals that these ‘denticles’ are not minute plates as originally described (Gauthier-Lièvre, 1953), but rather are invaginations of the aperture’s edge.
 Nucleus single, large, with fragmented nucleolar material, concentrated in some irregularly shaped pieces of variable size.

-Dimensions: 90-100 µm long, 50-60 µm wide, aperture 25-28 µm (Gauthier-Lièvre, 1953) and about 87 µm long, 46 µm broad and aperture 27 µm (Lahr and Gomes e Souza, 2011); 85-185 µm long, nucleus 29-35 µm (Siemensma and Opitz, 2014).
+Dimensions: Shell 90–100 µm long, 50–60 µm wide, aperture 25–28 µm (Gauthier‑Lièvre, 1953); approximately 87 µm long, 46 µm wide, aperture 27 µm (Lahr & Gomes e Souza, 2011); 85–185 µm long, nucleus 29–35 µm (Siemensma & Opitz, 2014).

-Ecology: Fresh water, shallow ponds with aquatic vegetation, also in swamps and Sphagnum-vegetation; reported from Africa (Burkina Faso and Angola (1953), South-America (five localities in Central and south-East Brazil, 2011), Florida (2012), Austria (2013, Angie Opitz, pers. comm.) and China (Siemensma, unpubl.
-2015)
+Distribution: Reported from Africa (Burkina Faso and Angola, 1953), South America (five localities in central and southeastern Brazil, 2011), Florida (2012), Austria (2013, A. Opitz, pers. comm.), and China (Siemensma, unpubl.
+2015).

+Pseudonebela africana